GameCourseProject/gamecourse/README.md

         }
       }
      ```
+  3. Uncomment on php.ini (if using xampp, on xampp/php/php.ini) the lines with _extension=zip_ and _extension=gd_ (remove the ';')
-  3. Install all dependencies by running: ```composer install```
+  4. Install all dependencies by running: ```composer install```
-  4. Because of incompatibility of PHP version and project, we need to add #[\AllowDynamicProperties] to vendor/opis/closure/src/SerializableClosure.php and vendor/opis/closure/src/ClosureStream.php above the class declaration.
+  5. Because of incompatibility of PHP version and project, we need to add #[\AllowDynamicProperties] to vendor/opis/closure/src/SerializableClosure.php and vendor/opis/closure/src/ClosureStream.php above the class declaration.
     ```
       #[\AllowDynamicProperties]
       class SerializableClosure implements Serializable { ... }
     ```
-  5. Create Fénix app, if necessary (guides [here](#fenixapp)), and update configuration information from _api/inc/config.php_
+  6. Create Fénix app, if necessary (guides [here](#fenixapp)), and update configuration information from _api/inc/config.php_

 - **Frontend**:<br>
   1. Copy the configuration file template (_frontend/src/environments/config.template.ts_) and rename it to _config.ts_.
 Update its configuration variables.